How to keep your banking brand consistent after a merger

 1. Define clear objectives

-Ideally, you’ll want to establish strong buyer personas that give you and your team valuable insight into what your typical customer looks like, where and when they spend their free time, and what kind of messaging appeals to them.
+This should include building strong buyer personas, giving you and your team valuable insight into what your typical customer looks like, where and when they spend their free time, and what kind of messaging appeals to them.

-As we mentioned previously, knowledge is everything when it comes to the world of marketing.
-So, taking time at this early stage to define your customer journey, segment your audiences and build detailed customer profiles is critical.
+Knowledge is everything when it comes to effective brand marketing.
+So it pays to spend time at this early stage defining your customer journey, segmenting your audiences, and building detailed customer profiles.

 3. Select the right channels